-The treasure box - a storage place for individual treasures and personal valuables.
-Which special pieces did Queen Luise of Prussia once keep in her tin?
-The limited edition of the “Boite de Louise” tells stories of its time and, with its contemporary design, invites you to revel in your favorite pieces again and again.
+The treasure box - a place to store individual treasures and personal treasures.
+What special pieces did Queen Louise of Prussia once keep in her box?
+The limited edition of the "Boite de Louise" tells stories of her time and, with its contemporary design, invites you to indulge in your own favorite pieces again and again.

 HERMANN AUGUST WEIZENEGGER

-Together, KPM chief designer Thomas Wenzel and industrial designer Hermann August Weizenegger developed the fascinatingly versatile jewelry box.
-The first thing that catches the eye is the elaborately crafted glass lid of the can.
-To do this, Weizenegger resorted to the long-forgotten technology of glass block production for chandeliers.
+KPM head designer Thomas Wenzel and industrial designer Hermann August Weizenegger jointly developed the fascinatingly versatile jewelry box.
+The first thing that catches the eye is the intricately crafted glass lid of the box.
+Weizenegger used the long-forgotten technique of glass block production for chandeliers.
 The glass blank is individually pressed by hand and then ground and polished.
-The smoky color is created by metallic particles that are applied using a complex high-vacuum process.
+Metallic particles, which are applied using a complex high-vacuum process, provide the smoky hue.
 This means that each lid is a unique piece made by hand.

 TREASURE BOX "BOITE DE LOUISE"